Do you want to get better at Go? One of the most common questions people ask us is something along the lines of “how do I get better at Go?”.

 Tesuji problems usually require you to achieve a particular strategic aim.
 For example, capture or rescue a group of stones, cut or connect some stones, attack or defend a group effectively, or win a capturing race.

 The main purpose of solving tesuji problems is increase the power and efficiency of your moves.
 Solving the problems regularly trains you to see strong moves at a glance.
 Practicing tesuji that you can solve in a few seconds (or less) can help improve your intuition.
-You also want keep finding harder tesuji problems so that you can keep learning new, stronger moves.
+You also want to keep finding harder tesuji problems so that you can keep learning new, stronger techniques.

 Should I look at the solutions?

 Yes, of course.
-As Younggil said, “otherwise how will you know if you’ve solved the problem”?
+As Younggil said, “otherwise how will you know if you’ve solved the problem?”

 - You know when you’ve solved the problem correctly, which turns solving problems into a game which is enjoyable in itself.